Class 6 Exam > Class 6 Notes > Social Studies (SST) Class 6 > Chapter Notes: India's Cultural Roots

 India`s Cultural Roots Chapter Notes | Social Studies (SST) Class 6

-• Vedic culture created various rituals called yajna, often pronounced as 'yagya,' aimed at different deities (gods and goddesses) for personal or communal benefits and well-being.
+• Vedic culture developed various rituals called yajna, often pronounced as 'yagya,' aimed at different deities for personal or community benefits.

-• Daily rituals usually involved prayers and offerings to Agni, the fire deity, but over time, these rituals became increasingly intricate.
+• Daily rituals typically included prayers and offerings to Agni, the fire deity, but they became increasingly intricate over time.

-• A set of texts known as the Upanishads expanded on Vedic ideas and introduced concepts like rebirth (the cycle of being born again) and karma (the principle of cause and effect in actions).
+• A collection of texts known as the Upanishads expanded on Vedic ideas, introducing concepts like rebirth (the cycle of being born again) and karma (the principle of cause and effect in actions).

-• According to a philosophical perspective called Vedanta, everything—human life, nature, and the universe—is one divine essence known as brahman (not to be confused with the god Brahma) or simply tat ('that').
+• From a philosophical viewpoint called Vedanta, everything—human life, nature, and the universe—is viewed as one divine essence called brahman (not to be confused with the god Brahma) or simply tat ('that').

 India`s Cultural Roots Chapter Notes | Social Studies (SST) Class 6